 |Private Tom Fake|

-I've featured several that he wrote in the lead-up to the Armistice and on Armistice Day itself on this blog.
-Now I'll publish extracts from those he wrote during those first days of peace on the Western Front.
+In previous posts I've featured letters that he wrote home in the lead-up to Armistice Day.
+Now I'm publishing extracts from those he wrote during those first days of peace on the Western Front.

 "Well my dear I think the Boche has finished and will sign peace as soon as possible....
 The weather yesterday turned to frost, and it has been very cold today.
 Now I don't know that I have any more to say this time, so will close with my fondest love and kisses."